-1. The first thing you need to do is download your observations from the LCO website, or you can use observations from the LCO data archive.
+1. The first thing you need to do is download your observations from the observation portal, or you can use observations from the LCO data archive.
 A selection of objects can be found in the table below, simply click on the object name to access the observations and download the three FITS files.
 Name them by their filter color (this will becomes helpful later on).

 Note: Make sure when you name the file that you include the filter used for each image.
 This will make it much easier when you come to edit the images later on.
-You can find name of the filter to the right of the image.
+You can find name of the filter in the 3rd column of the table.

-Observations produced by the LCOGT telescopes will be available to you as a special type of file known as Flexible Image Transport System or FITS files.
+Observations produced by the LCO telescopes will be available to you as a special type of file known as Flexible Image Transport System or FITS files.

 FITS files are more than just image files, at the start of every FITS file is a header section, which contains important information about the image, such as the number of pixels, the date the image was taken, the telescope it was taken with, the exposure time and much more.

-3. You will need to install special software to view and edit your FITS files.
-Examples of free FITS editing software available on the internet include DS9 (http://ds9.si.edu) and FITS Liberator (http://tinyurl.com/FITSliberator).
+You will need to install special software to view and edit your FITS files.
+Examples of free FITS editing software available on the internet include SAO DS9 and FITS Liberator.